-John Holliman and Melanie Bradford are experienced estate planning lawyers with decades of combined experience in Birmingham and Scottsboro, Alabama.
-Our staff treats you like family.
-We listen carefully to your concerns and are there for you.
-We solve problems and steer you in the right direction.
+John Holliman and Melanie B. Holliman have decades of combined estate planning experience in Birmingham and Scottsboro, Alabama.
+And our staff treats you like family.

 Do You Need an Estate Plan?